nithin-murali-arch/page-integrity-js/README.md

 # Page Integrity JS

 A robust JavaScript library that ensures webpage content integrity by verifying that DOM mutations come from trusted sources.
-Inspired by Akamai's Page Integrity Manager, this library provides a comprehensive solution for protecting your web application from unauthorized content modifications.
+This library provides a comprehensive solution for protecting your web application from unauthorized content modifications.

 ## Features